Jamal Murray NBA Playoffs Player Props: Nuggets vs. Lakers

 - Murray's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- The Lakers are the 25th-ranked squad in the league, giving up 44.9 rebounds per contest.
+- On the glass, the Lakers have allowed 44.9 rebounds per game, which puts them 25th in the league.

-- The Lakers are the 15th-ranked squad in the NBA, conceding 25.7 assists per contest.
+- In terms of assists, the Lakers are 15th in the NBA, giving up 25.7 per contest.

-- Allowing 12.5 made 3-pointers per game, the Lakers are the 18th-ranked squad in the NBA.
+- Looking at 3-pointers, the Lakers have allowed 12.5 makes per game, 18th in the league.

 Jamal Murray vs. the Lakers